ChainSafe/Delorean-Protocol/README.md

 - Install docker: https://docs.docker.com/desktop/install/mac-install/
 - Install foundry: https://book.getfoundry.sh/getting-started/installation

+Run `make` in the root of the repo before proceeding

 ### Steps

 The demo runs against a standalone network (not a subnet) with 4 validators.